flojoy-ai/studio/README.md

    - If you have `virtualenv` installed you can provide the path to the virtualenv folder as follows `sh mac_start_up.sh -v venv2`
    - You can provide optional argument `-r` which will shut down the existing redis server and spin up a fresh one
+   - If you have not installed npm packages manually, provide `-n` argument to install packages.
+   - If you have not installed python packages manually, provide `-p` argument to install required python packages.

 ## Run ElectronJS locally
 Run `npm run electron-dev` to start Electron app locally.
 It will start the Docker containers to run the necessary backend parts.